Henry Lascelles, 6th Earl of Harewood: Other interests

 After the war, Lascelles remained interested in local Yorkshire issues and events, often contributing to the Leeds Board of Management.
 He was president of the Yorkshire Rural Community Council.
 He was Lord Lieutenant of the West Riding of Yorkshire from 1927 until his death.

 He was president of the Royal Agricultural Society of England in 1929 when that year's Royal Show was held at Harrogate.

-Interested in equestrian sports, he served as Master of the Bramham Moor Hounds from 1921, was a steward of the Jockey Club, and co-editor of Flat Racing (1940) for the London Library.
+Interested in equestrian sports, he served as Master of the Bramham Moor Hounds from 1921, and was a steward of the Jockey Club and co-editor of Flat Racing (1940) for the London Library.

 Lord Harewood, a Freemason, served as Grand Master of the United Grand Lodge of England from 1942 to 1947.

 Political career

 As Viscount Lascelles, he attempted to enter the House of Commons in 1913.
 He stood as the Unionist candidate in the 1913 Keighley by-election.
 (The Liberal incumbent, Sir Stanley Buckmaster, had been appointed Solicitor General.)
-In the three-cornered fight that also included a Labour candidate, he came second to Buckmaster by 878 votes.
+In the three-cornered fight, which also included a Labour candidate, he came second to Buckmaster by 878 votes.

 He did not seek election again, and his defeat led to a later distaste for politics.
-He declared in later life "every war in which Britain had been involved had been due to the inefficiency of politicians, and they began what soldiers had to end".
+He declared in later life: "[E]very war in which Britain had been involved had been due to the inefficiency of politicians, and they began what soldiers had to end".

 On succeeding to his father's earldom, he became a member of the House of Lords.

 Death and legacy

 Lord Harewood died of a heart attack on 24 May 1947 at the age of 64 at his home, Harewood House.
-He is buried in the Lascelles family vault at All Saints' Church, Harewood.
-Lady Harewood, the Princess Royal, survived him by almost eighteen years and died in 1965.
+He is buried in the Lascelles' family vault at All Saints' Church, Harewood.
+Lady Harewood, the Princess Royal, survived him by almost eighteen years, dying in 1965.

+The Harewood Estates were valued at £1,400,000 for probate, upon which approximately £800,000 in death duties were payable.

 It is widely understood that Virginia Woolf based the character of Archduke Henry on him in her novel Orlando, a tribute to her lover Vita Sackville-West.
 Henry Lascelles was one of West's suitors.
 In the 2019 film Downton Abbey, Viscount Lascelles is played by Andrew Havill.